 How to connect a soundbar to a Yamaha receiver?

 Connect your soundbar to a Yamaha receiver with the HDMI connection.
-Most Yamaha soundbars can support this type of connection and since it’s the one that produces the best sound with minimal lag and distortion, it’s the one we recommend as well.
+Most Yamaha soundbars can support this type of connection.
+Since it’s the one that produces the best sound with minimal lag and distortion, it’s the one we recommend as well.

 Do soundbars require a receiver?